Seasawher/Seasawher/README.md

 # HELLO WORLD

-I studied mathematics at Kyoto University and later learned software development through work.
+I studied mathematics at Kyoto University and earned my Master's degree on Mathematics at RIMS (Research Institute for Mathematical Sciences Kyoto University).

 I am currently learning about Lean prover and would like more people to know about it.
 My ambition is to make Lean, after TeX, the programming language known to all mathematics graduates.

 ## 🖐️ My Past Contributions